Adrián Vallés

-Adrián Vallés Escortell (born 3 June 1986) is a Spanish race car driver.
+Adrián Vallés Escortell (born 3 June 1986) is a Spanish former race car driver.

 Career

 Vallés was born in Teulada, Alicante.
 After a strong karting career, he drove in Spanish Formula Three, before moving to the World Series by Nissan in 2004.
-The series was renamed World Series by Renault in 2005 while he continued in the series, finishing 2nd in the standings with two race wins.
-In 2006 he started racing in the GP2 Series with Campos Racing, and also tested for the MF1 Racing Formula One team on 19 September.
+The series was renamed World Series by Renault in 2005 while he continued in the series, finishing second in the standings with two race wins.
+In 2006, he started racing in the GP2 Series with Campos Racing, and also tested for the MF1 Racing Formula One team on 19 September.
 The team was bought out by Spyker and on 30 January 2007 Vallés was named the team's official reserve driver.